ShaunGruuw/melvor-thuum/README.md

 * switched and reduced the power of some teacher modifiers:
   * Animal_Allegiance (75) now provides Passive Cook Interval
   * Animal_Allegiance (99) now provides Chance to find a Lost Chest while Fishing and reduced from 15% to 10%
-  * Accordion (75) now provides Target Damage Reduction is decreased by flat
+  * Become_Ethereal (75) now provides Target Damage Reduction is decreased by flat
-  * Accordion (99) now provides Auto Eat Threshold and reduced from 10% to 5%
+  * Become_Ethereal (99) now provides Auto Eat Threshold and reduced from 10% to 5%
-  * Accordion (U) now provides Chance To Double Loot in Combat and reduced from 10% to 5%
+  * Become_Ethereal (U) now provides Chance To Double Loot in Combat and reduced from 10% to 5%
-  * Bouzouki (75) Chance to Double Items Globally reduced from 15% to 10%
+  * Kynes_Peace (75) Chance to Double Items Globally reduced from 15% to 10%
-  * Saxophone (75) now provides Damage Reduction and reduced from 10% to 5%
+  * Throw_Voice (75) now provides Damage Reduction and reduced from 10% to 5%
-  * Saxophone (99) now provides +5% Maximum Hitpoints
+  * Throw_Voice (99) now provides +5% Maximum Hitpoints
-  * Saxophone (U) now provides + Maximum Hitpoints and reduced from +100 to +50
+  * Throw_Voice (U) now provides + Maximum Hitpoints and reduced from +100 to +50
 * adjusted some of the shout syngergies
   * Golbin Thief + Shout synergy now also grants +175 GP on monster kill
   * Ent + Shout synergy increased from 10% to 30%